A very good question. Short answer? Pretty much everybody except the United States.

 The Kyoto Protocol is seen by many as an important first step towards a truly global emission reduction regime that will stabilize GHG emissions.
 It is hoped that it will provide the foundation, which is badly needed, for the future international agreement on climate change.

 The second commitment period with its bitter fighting over continued emissions reductions and international aid to poorer countries fared far worse with only 37 out of 194 countries backing what is known as the Kyoto extension.
 Since the agreement was weakened with those countries participating in the agreement being allowed to set their own emissions reductions by 2020, and not binding large developing nations, like China and India, to reduce emissions, a number of the large industrial countries such as Japan, New Zealand, Canada and Russia voiced opposition to the extension.

 Our publisher Jay Whitaker and his partner Willem Faut have implemented a program to introduce green manufacturing techniques to a number of different processes.
-Most recently, the technology behind the creation custom fibers.
-The synthetic wigs from Raquel Welch and other major brands can be manufactured in a way that reduces harmful by products by over 80%.
-Their program is not only applied to wigs.
-Micro-fiche and micro fibers created from petroleum products often require synthesis through processes that result in large amounts of large molecule carbon by-products – contaminants that can be readily reduced using the new program.
+Most recently, the technology is behind the creation of over the counter tests for various diseases and conditions.
+The most popular is a test kit for stds that can be used in the privacy of one’s home without having to see a medical professional.
+The std test kits are very accurate and are intended for use as a preliminary test, not as a final determinant.
+The kits are now sold in many drugstores and online.
+Test reagents created from petroleum products often require synthesis through processes that result in large amounts of large molecule carbon by-products – contaminants that can be readily reduced using the new program.
 The problem is convincing the manufacturers to spend money on altering their infrastructure.
 Stay tuned.